Warren Central High School (Mississippi)

-Warren Central High School is a public high school of Vicksburg Warren School District located in unincorporated Warren County (with a Vicksburg postal address), Mississippi, United States.
-During the 2015–16 school year, it had 1240 students in its main campus (Buildings A and B).
+Warren Central High School is a public high school located in unincorporated Warren County, Mississippi, United States (with a Vicksburg postal address).
+It is part of the Vicksburg-Warren School District.
+During the 2015–16 school year, it had 1240 students enrolled at its main campus (Buildings A and B).

 History

 In 1965, the three existing Warren County high schools, Culkin, Redwood, and Jett, were consolidated to form a unified secondary facility on Highway 27 South that was named Warren Central Senior High School.
 About 800 students and 40 certified faculty members welcomed one of the first ultra-modern school facilities in Mississippi, all-electric with central heat and air.

 In 1967, Warren Central Junior High School was built on the campus adjacent to the high school building.
 To meet the need of an expanding student population, a new junior high school facility was constructed in 1973 on the land across the highway from the high school.
 The original junior high school building was converted into Building B of the high school.

 By 1982, Warren Central's enrollment peaked with more than 2,000 students and a curriculum of approximately 170 courses.
 A nature trail and outdoor classroom area was constructed adjacent to the campus in 1990 with help from the International Paper Company.
 In 2006, a new Fine Arts building was constructed to house the Big Blue Band and Choral programs.
 As of 2019–20 the school reported 1,331 students enrolled.